User-Centric Requirements Prioritization in mHealth Applications: Insights from a Discrete Choice Experiment: Discussion

 \subsection{Implications for mHealth Developers}

 Our DCE study explored participants' preferences for various attributes in mHealth app adaptation design and their willingness to make trade-offs, focusing on different subgroups such as gender, coping strategies, and health conditions.
-Figure \ref{fig:tradeoff} visually illustrates the trade-offs among different attributes and delineates how these trade-offs vary across different subgroups.
+Figure \ref{fig:tradeoff} visually illustrates the trade-offs between different attributes and delineates how these trade-offs vary between different subgroups.
 The findings highlight app \textbf{usability} as the most critical attribute across all subgroups, underscoring its pivotal role in users' decision-making processes regarding adaptation design.
 However, the study also reveals that providing users with \textbf{controllability over adaptations}, such as the ability to remove specific features, revert changes, or adjust adaptation levels, can mitigate potential usability trade-offs.
 User-controlled adaptation fosters a sense of ownership and agency, leading to increased engagement and motivation to utilize the system effectively \cite{sundar2010personalization,sundar2008self}.
-This suggests that while usability remains paramount, empowering users with control over adaptations can enhance acceptance and satisfaction, even in the presence of usability challenges.
+While caregiver involvement can offer benefits, the observed negative attitudes indicate that adaptation mechanisms should be carefully designed to balance control and support.

 Incorporating \textbf{caregivers} into mHealth systems can influence user preferences for app adaptations, as patients can delegate certain responsibilities to caregivers.
 However, involving caregivers can also create a negative attitude toward adaptations.
 For example, apps like \textit{Health2Sync}\footnote{https://www.health2sync.com/} and \textit{LibreLinkUp}\footnote{https://www.librelinkup.com/} include caregivers in chronic disease management but limit their role to monitoring, without allowing them to control or customize app features for patients.
-This suggests that while caregiver involvement can be beneficial, practitioners should carefully design adaptation mechanisms to maximize the benefits.
+This suggests that while caregiver participation can be beneficial, practitioners should carefully design adaptation mechanisms to maximize benefits.
 In particular, \textit{permit caregivers to \textbf{aid in distinct tasks}} (such as personalizing reminders or monitoring health information) instead of granting patients sole control over the application's capabilities.
 Ensure that adaptations do not degrade the app’s usability, as patients are unwilling to sacrifice ease of use for caregiver involvement.